iainquayle/lemnos/README.md

 ## Structure

-The library has three major components, the schema, adapter, and control.
+The library has three major components, the schema, adapters, and control.
-The search area is defined via user-defined graphs called schemas, from which models are generated.
-The schemas produce an intermediate representation, which is then compiled by an adapter to a specific backend.
-While model make comes with a default adapter for PyTorch, it is designed to be easily extended to other backends.
-Finally, the control component optimizes via or-search(genetic algorithm).

 ### Schema

-The
+Schemas express the search area using weighted directed graphs, which is walked in such a manner to create a working model.
+The nodes bundle three operations often seen together in modern neural networks, the operation, the activation, and the normalization.
+The edges represent the flow of data between nodes, with the weights describing how the graph is to be walked.
+When built correctly, the schema can describe complex architectures, such as ResNet, to U-Net, to anything in between.

+### Adapters

+Adapters are responsible for compiling the intermediate representation into a specific runnable backend, such as PyTorch, and providing the necessary wrappers to run the models under the supervision of the control.

+### Control

+The control manages the search process, monitoring and recording the performance of the models, and deciding which models will be bred to create the next generation of models.